Liga Zon Sagres Portugal: Benfica, Port, perennial favorites

 The fourth and fifth best teams in the Portuguese league play the Europa League, competition to which the champion of the Portuguese Cup adds.
 Under, the last two descend, that are exchanged for the first two classified of the League of Honor.

 The Zon Sagres League is characterized by two facts very typical of Portuguese football: the trio of aces that make up Porto FC, Benfica and Sporting Lisbon.
-The three of them have won all of the leagues played with the exception of the seasons 45-46 (Os Belenenses) and Boavista (2000-01).
+The three of them have won all of the leagues played with the exception of the seasons 45-46 (The Belenenses) and Boavista (2000-01).
 The second fact is the very low attendance at the football stadiums.
-Despite having large venues as a result of the Eurocup 2004, only the big three manage to overcome the barrier of 50.000 viewers.
-In the rest of the teams, it is difficult to see an average higher than 15.000 people.
+Despite having large venues as a result of the Eurocup 2004, only the big three manage to overcome the barrier of 50.000 spectators.
+In the rest of the teams, it is difficult to see an average higher than 15.000 personas.

 CAST TV rights